Section Image

 The city's main park was redesigned with accessibility in mind

 Lathrop has a standard small-town selection of park amenities, including ball diamonds, soccer fields and nature trails.
 But the standout green space is John W. Burns Memorial Park, which was renovated in 2023 to include an all-inclusive splash pad and playground.
 The renovation cost nearly $1 million, a large undertaking for a town with less than 3,000 people.
 "Kids with unique abilities can get to the highest point of the playground," Burns says.
 "And grandparents who have little kids feel more comfortable."
-The city has plans to update the bathrooms and add a bandstand and pickleball courts in the future.
+The city has plans to update the bathrooms and add a bandstand and pickleball courts.

 Coffee and farm-fresh produce in the small town center